ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 to implement prioritization within a Connection Group {{TCP-COUPLING}} {{?RFC8699}}.

-Attempts to clone a Connection can result in a CloneError, e.g. when attempting to group a Connection that already belongs to a group:
+Attempts to clone a Connection can result in a CloneError, e.g. when attempting to add a Connection to a group with mismatching Transport Properties or when the newly added Connection already belongs to a group:

 ~~~
 Connection -> CloneError<reason?>